jul109/nest-simple-crud/doc/framework.md

 **Authentication**
 Auth module uses User entity and usersService.
 We specify these importations in the file.
 Users module class also sasys that users service is exported.

+** JWT strategy:** Implements the token validation and signing methods.